- Urban Forestry

 Current Research Activities

-My research focuses on exploring the dynamics of human-environmental relationships in order to understand how people relate to and value nature, and how this can inform policy, land use and management decisions.
-I have a particular interest in forestry and conservation policy, urban green infrastructure, such as street trees, parks, and woodlands, and the benefits these provide to society and human well-being.
+My research focuses on the dynamics of human-environmental relationships in order to understand how people relate to and value nature, and how this can inform policy, land use and sustainable management decisions.
+I have a particular interest in urban trees and forests, including in the contributions these make to society and human well-being, and in forest policy and management in the context of climate change.

-Prior to this, I worked in the social and economic science team at UK Forest Research, the research agency of the Forestry Commission, undertaking applied research.
-This included research on land owner perceptions and attitudes towards trees and resilience, the impacts of UK i-Tree Eco tree surveys on policy and practice, and valuing and integrating cultural ecosystem services.
-I was also involved in the evaluation of the Westonbirt Arboretum and the Royal Parks community involvement projects, the Active Forest programme, and the citizen science project Observatree.
+I also worked in the social and economic science team at UK Forest Research, the research agency of the Forestry Commission, undertaking applied research.
+This included research on land owner perceptions towards trees and resilience, and the impacts of i-Tree Eco tree surveys on policy and practice.
+I was also involved in evaluations of the Westonbirt Arboretum and Royal Parks community involvement projects, the Active Forest programme, and the citizen science project Observatree.

-Participation in other multi- and inter-disciplinary projects, involving ecologists, social scientists, economists, pollution modellers, policy-makers, and practitioners, included the UK Forestry Policy and Ecosystem Services project, the UNPICK project which investigates how UK publics understand and perceive the growing threats to tree health from invasive pests and diseases, the Open Air Laboratories citizen science project, and the Air Pollution in London network.
+Participation in other multi- and inter-disciplinary projects included the UK Forest Policy and Ecosystem Services project, the UNPICK project which investigates how UK publics perceive the growing threats to tree health from invasive pests and diseases, the Open Air Laboratories citizen science project, and the Air Pollution Research in London network.
+Before undertaking my PhD research on foresty policy at CEP, I was the coordinator of the Air Pollution Research in London network.

 et al., 2019, Achieving impact from ecosystem assessment and valuation of urban greenspace: the case of i-Tree Eco in Great Britain, Landscape and Urban Planning, Vol:190, ISSN:0169-2046